Special Topics: The Poem as Document|

 Required reading will include works by Walt Whitman, Claude McKay, William Carlos Williams, Aime Cesaire, Charles Reznikoff, Lorine Niedecker, Melvin Tolson, Ian Hamilton Finlay, Amiri Baraka, Theresa Cha, C. S. Giscombe, Brenda Coultas, Mark Nowak, and others.

-Over the course of the semester, each student will develop, complete, and revise a coherent 15-20-page poem or sequence of poems.
+In addition to discussing and responding to the course texts, students will propose, complete, and revise their own semester-long creative projects.
+Each student will develop, complete, and revise a coherent 15-20-page poem or sequence of poems.
 Written responses to the course texts will be both critical and creative.

 |Additional Requirements and/or Comments: |